leochilds/learnyounode-walkthrough/4. My First Asynchronous IO/walkthrough.md

 > The full path to the file to read will be provided as the first command-line argument.

 Easy peasy because you've already done this.
 SO what do we need?
-We need everything n the previous exercise, except we want to use an asynchronous process instead of readFileSync.
+We need everything in the previous exercise, except we want to use an asynchronous process instead of readFileSync.
 Lets look at the hints given to us.

 # Hints